×

 mounir fatmi: If You Don’t Know Me By Now

-Ceysson & Bénétière Gallery presents If You Don’t Know Me By Now, an exclusive retrospective exhibition dedicated to mounir fatmi’s works in white coaxial cable.
+Ceysson & Bénétière Gallery present If You Don’t Know Me By Now, an exclusive retrospective exhibition dedicated to mounir fatmi’s works in white coaxial cable.
 The exhibition is on view in Lyon through January 18th, 2025

 When mounir fatmi was a child growing up in Morocco, he remembers vividly the day that they were going to get cable TV in his house, and how the technician installed the distinctive white coaxial cable to make it all work.
 He explains, “I saw how the antenna cable ran from the outside and through the whole architecture of the house.
 And I saw how it changed our entire relationship to images.”
 This event had a deep impact on the bourgeoning artist, both visually, with the cable snaking around the building, but also metaphorically, seeing this cable as a link, a form of communication that has opened up new means of communication.